simonecorsi/awesome/README.md

 ## JavaScript

+*   [lukechilds/this](https://github.com/lukechilds/this) - Traverses up the directory tree and returns the first module found

 *   [vadimdemedes/switch-branch-cli](https://github.com/vadimdemedes/switch-branch-cli) - Switch git branches by their pull request title

 *   [piuccio/git-promise](https://github.com/piuccio/git-promise) - Simple wrapper to run any git command and process it's output using promises.